graphqlize/graphqlize.github.io/blog/2020-03-18-announcing-graphqlize-alpha.md

 The objective of this alpha release is to get early feedback from the community.

-There are close to [forty issues](https://github.com/graphqlize/graphqlize/issues?q=is%3Aissue+is%3Aopen+sort%3Acreated-asc) that I am planning to work on in the upcoming months.
+There are close to [forty issues](https://github.com/graphqlize/graphqlize/issues?q=is%3Aissue+is%3Aopen+sort%3Acreated-asc) that I am planning to work on in the upcoming months to make it production ready.

 You can keep track of the progress by